orhunozbek/dspa-semester-project/README.md

 the following scripts in this order: startup_script.sh ; create_topics.sh ;

 7. Run main class src/main/java/main/Main once.
 This will take a while as it now writes all the data from the input directory into Kafka.
+Main class can be stopped after receiving events in the console, that means that the application is successfully reading from Kafka.

 8. Since we don't want to write to Kafka all the time we change the according configuration in config.properties: writeToKafka = false.